 And not just Portland.
 New tech jobs at both small and well-established technology companies have led Oregon out of the Great Recession.
 So rapid has been the growth that some CEOs collaborated on a video to help entice tech talent to Portland to fill mounting job vacancies.

-The range of tech companies as well as entrepreneurs in many fields were on prominent display last week at the Oregon Entrepreneurs Network’s annual awards dinner.
+The range of tech companies, as well as entrepreneurs in many fields, was on prominent display last week at the Oregon Entrepreneurs Network’s annual awards dinner.